-Fears are limits, and these limits are made of beliefs.
+Fears are limits, and these limits come from beliefs.
 Beliefs that limit are self-imposed prisons.
-The more beliefs you have, the more limits you have on your freedom, your ability to think and perceive.
+The more you have, the more limitations you have on your freedom, your ability to think and perceive.
 Overcoming our fears is key to any growth.